 Just for Secondary School Program students

-The SSP offers several activities specifically for high school students:
+The Secondary School Program offers several activities specifically for high school students:

 - The trivia bowl involves three-member teams competing for several weeks until one team wins in an amusing and impressive final round.

 - The talent show is the most popular summer event.
-SSP students perform for, and cheer on, their talented peers (and proctors) in musical, theatrical, and dance performances.
+Secondary School Program students perform for, and cheer on, their talented peers (and proctors) in musical, theatrical, and dance performances.

-- Two dances draw more than 500 SSP students.
+- Two dances draw more than 500 Secondary School Program students.

-College preparatory activities are an important aspect of the SSP.
+College preparatory activities are an important aspect of the Secondary School Program.
 We sponsor many events designed to help you prepare for your academic future.
 Events are scheduled on a recurring basis so you won’t miss out because of class or exam conflicts.

-A schedule of all SSP college prep activities will be available once the summer term begins.
+A schedule of all college prep activities will be available once the summer term begins.

 More than 60 colleges from around the country send representatives to meet students and provide information about their schools.
-Represented schools include Amherst, Bates, Bowdoin, Brandeis, Brown, Columbia, Dartmouth, Duke, George Washington University, MIT, Middlebury, Rice, Smith, Stanford, Swarthmore, Tufts, the Universities of Chicago and Pennsylvania, Wellesley, Williams, Yale, and other universities.
+Represented schools include Amherst, Bates, Bowdoin, Brandeis, Brown, Columbia, Dartmouth, Duke, George Washington University, MIT, Middlebury, Rice, Smith, Stanford, Swarthmore, Tufts, the University of Chicago, University of Pennsylvania, Wellesley, Williams, Yale, and other universities.

 Organized trips to New England colleges—typically Amherst, Brown, Dartmouth, and Yale—provide an opportunity to tour campuses and speak with students and admissions personnel.

 Secondary School Program proctors and assistant deans are eager to help you explore options for choosing the college that will be right for you.
 They offer college counseling, by appointment, and organize several question-and-answer panels on college admissions.

 Harvard College admissions